-Some things to consider when purchasing the best popcorn machine for your needs are kettle material and kettle volume.
+Two factors to consider when purchasing the best popcorn machine for your needs are kettle material and kettle volume.

-You will also need to determine how much popcorn you are looking to make each day to then determine the kettle size you need.
+Estimate how much popcorn you will be making each day to determine the kettle size you need.

-Popcorn machines are easy to use - requiring only a few simple switches to operate and only two ingredients, these user-friendly machines make it a breeze to whip up batches of hot, fresh popcorn!
+Popcorn machines are easy to use.
+They require only a few simple switches to operate and only two ingredients, popcorn kernels and oil, to make popcorn.

 This video from the Carnival King brand demonstrates just how easy it can be to install and operate a popcorn machine of your own!